aondov/pico_measurement_station/README.md

 TFTP_PORT = 69
 ```

-2. **Measurement settings** - Directly in "*code.py*" file, it is possible to configure measurement features, e.g. how many cycles should be executed or how long should the program sleep between these cycles.
+2. **Measurement settings** - Directly in the "*code.py*" file, it is possible to configure measurement features, e.g. how many cycles should be executed or how long should the program sleep between these cycles.

 ```python
 def configuration() -> dict: